Join A Secret Italy

 Were you thinking of visiting Italy?
 Are you asking yourself, "Is it safe to visit Italy?"

 These are the questions everyone is asking.
-After the COVID lockdowns and with all the current turmoil happening across the globe, it is little wonder that so many people who are considering visiting Italy want to know, "What is happening in Italy right now?"
+With the COVID lockdowns still unforgotten and with all the current turmoil happening across the globe, it is little wonder that so many people who are considering visiting Italy want to know, "What is happening in Italy right now?"

-It is not only COVID that people ask about; apart from the really crazy questions, I have gotten a lot of sensible questions.
-I've answered many of them in my FAQ section further down the page.
+It is not only COVID that people ask about; apart from the really crazy questions (click for those), I have gotten a lot of sensible questions, many of which are likely the questions you'll want answered before you book your trip to Italy.
+I've answered them in my FAQ section further down the page.

 P.S.
-The video is lighthearted and fun; however, travelling in today's complicated world can be difficult and therefore I seriously recommend you read this article before you make any plans.
+Travelling in today's complicated world can be difficult, and therefore I seriously recommend you read this article about insurance cover before you make any plans.

 Are there areas in Italy I should avoid for safety reasons?